About Our Club

 Trials Tournament

 All players who would like to get involved in competitive squash at the University should attend the trials tournament at the start of semester 1.
-During the trials tournament, players will play some games against other club players so we can assess their ability and they can be entered into the correct position in the ladder and mini-leagues.
+During the trial’s tournament, players will play some games against other club players so we can assess their ability, and they can be entered into the correct position in the ladder and mini-leagues.
 It also allows all players to be placed in appropriate coaching sessions.
 Anyone is welcome to attend this initial tournament, whether they are a member of the club or not.

 SportyHQ competitive ladder